 The process of filing a supplemental claim and providing new and relevant evidence can be complex and overwhelming.
 If you’re a veteran who was denied VA disability benefits for your service-connected condition, the VA disability lawyers at Woods and Woods can help you file a supplemental claim.

 A family-owned business since 1985, our lawyers have helped veterans across the country get the maximum disability benefits they deserve for their injuries and illnesses.
 Our focus is on helping veterans who are unable to work.
-We also assist the surviving spouses of deceased service members to obtain the benefits to which they’re entitled.
+We also help the surviving spouses of deceased service members in receiving the benefits they deserve.

 Woods and Woods never charges an upfront fee to help you apply for disability benefits or file a supplemental claim — you only pay if we win your VA disability benefits case.